 In this series, I dig a little deeper into the meaning of psychological terms.
-This week’s term: exposure and response prevention
+This week’s term is exposure and response prevention.

-Exposure and response prevention (ERP) is a type of cognitive behavioural therapy that’s used for the treatment of obsessive compulsive disorder (OCD).
+Exposure and response prevention (ERP) is a type of cognitive behavioural therapy used to treat obsessive compulsive disorder (OCD).
 It’s similar to prolonged exposure therapy, which is used in anxiety disorders and PTSD, but it has the added piece of response prevention.
-The person in therapy is exposed to anxiety-provoking stimuli that trigger the obsessive thoughts, and then makes a deliberate choice to force themselves not to respond to those thoughts by performing a compulsive behaviour ritual.
+The client is exposed to anxiety-provoking stimuli that trigger the obsessive thoughts, and then makes a deliberate choice to force themselves not to respond to those thoughts by performing a compulsive behaviour ritual.

-Typically at the start of therapy a fear ladder would be constructed, ranking different stimuli or situations in terms of the level of fear they provoke.
-Work would begin on the least feared stimuli and then move up the ladder as the therapy progressed.
+Near the start of therapy, a fear ladder is constructed.
+This ranks different stimuli in terms of the level of fear they provoke.
+Work begins on the least feared stimuli and then move up the ladder as the therapy progressed.

-Prevention of the compulsive behavioural response results in habituation, with a decreased fear response that occurs with repeated exposure to the anxiety-provoking stimuli.
-This takes some time, though, so there must be a strong commitment to the therapy to make choices that won’t decrease anxiety in the short-term, and may actually increase anxiety and agitation initially.
+Prevention of the compulsive behavioural response results in habituation, as the fear response decreases with repeated exposure to the anxiety-provoking stimuli.
+This takes some time, so there must be a strong commitment to the therapy to be able to make choices that won’t decrease anxiety in the short-term, and may actually increase anxiety and agitation initially.

 When a feared outcome is something that may or may not occur, the focus isn’t on proving that it’s unlikely; instead, the aim is to learn to better tolerate uncertainty without resorting to compulsive behaviours.
 Learning around uncertainty also occurs in relation to the connection between feared stimuli/outcomes and the presence of obsessions – sometimes the two are connected, but other times they aren’t, meaning they’re not inextricably linked.

-If the person in therapy is able to establish through ERP that the feared outcome is unlikely and the formerly anxiety-provoking stimuli are not dangerous, this is referred to as extinction.
-This is a type of implicit learning as it’s learned through practice rather than simply being told by someone else that the stimulus is safe.
+Extinction occurs when the client is able to establish through ERP that the feared outcome is unlikely and the formerly anxiety-provoking stimuli are not dangerous.
+This is a type of implicit learning, which is learned through practice rather than simply being told by someone else that the stimulus is safe.

 Have you ever tried ERP therapy?
 How has it worked for you?